dstibbe/scalajs-workshop/README.md

 Setup a test in scala test to verify that the proper list is being returned.

+    "org.scalatest" %%% "scalatest" % "3.0.0-RC3"

+    scala js version 0.6.8

+Create src/test/scala (if it isn't seen as a test dir, add it)

+Disable Rhina, add phantomjs.
+Use angular.min.js

 ### 6.2 - Introduce the service

 Introduce the the dependency on the service and mock it in scala test.